soulflyer/photo-api/README.md

 This starts the server on port 31001.
 The second one needs to have the correct password where it says \<password>.

+NOTE: setting the database_url can be done in a .envrc file and this will take precedence over the command line option.

 ### Development
 For development use, I switch the client to port 31000 and fire up a clojure repl using M-x cider-jack-in and run (mount/start)